-Parameter Description number The number of logs that can be processed in a second in the namber range from 1 to 10000. all Sets rate limit to all the logs with severity level 0 to 7. aanaala Sets the amount of logs that can be shown in the console in a console second.
+Parameter Description number The number of logs that can be processed in a second in the number range from 1 to 10000.
+Sets rate limit to all the logs with severity level 0 to 7. all Sets rate limit to all the logs with severity level 0 to 7.
+Sets the amount of logs that can be shown in the console in a console second.
 By default, the severity level is error (3).
 The rate of the log except whose severity level is less than or equal to error (3) is not controlled.
-2010 rift (Log severity level in the range from 0 to 7.
+Log severity level in the range from 0 to 7.
 The lower the level severity is, the higher the severity is.